 Create memories to last a lifetime as you cross the Red Centre's wild and untamed landscapes on this highlights packed short walking tour.
 Over three days you will enjoy the perfect introduction to walking in the outback with a selection of day walks along our favourite sections of the Larapinta Trail.
-Each evening you will stay at Nick's Camp, one of our comfortable and stylish semi permanent wilderness campsites which come complete with hot showers, dining tent & raised individual beds – exclusive to our travellers.
-Winding along high exposed ridge lines and deep, sheltered gorges, this gentle introduction to desert walking will traverse one of the world's most evocative and ancient landscapes.
+Winding along high exposed ridge lines and through deep, sheltered gorges, this gentle introduction to desert walking traverses one of the world's most evocative and ancient landscapes.

-While you walk, your support vehicle transfers your luggage and camping gear to the next campsite leaving you only to carry a day pack while out walking and exploring for the day.
+Each evening you stay at Nick's Camp, one of our comfortable and stylish semi-permanent wilderness campsites which come complete with hot showers, dining tent and raised individual beds – exclusive to our travellers.
+Our support vehicle transfers all your luggage and camping equipment, leaving you only to carry a day pack while out walking and exploring for the day.
 Your professional guides are passionate about providing you with the most unforgettable food, stories, and experiences.
 If you are short on time or new to walking holidays, there is no better short experience on the Larapinta Trail.

 To determine the grade of a particular adventure we consider a number of factors.
-These include the condition of the walking terrain, the altitude, the number of passes crossings and the length of the trek.
-The Larapinta Experience graded introductory to moderate.
-This trek involves 6 – 8 hours walking each day over rugged terrain with some steep ascents and descents.
+These include the condition of the walking terrain, the altitude, and the length of the trek.
+The Larapinta Experience is graded introductory to moderate.
+This trek involves walking 5-7 hours each day over rugged terrain with some steep ascents and descents.
 In order to complete this trek we advise that you undertake regular exercise three or four times a week in the month prior to your departure.
 Hill walking with a day pack is recommended.

 Per Person, Twin Share